 #4 When travelling solo

-When I am travelling solo I prefer to use Ta-Q-Bin as there is no one to “jagar” my bags if I need to visit the washroom or go inside a restaurant to eat (as you know Japanese restaurants can be very cramped with nowhere to put big bags).
+When I am travelling solo I prefer to use Ta-Q-Bin as there is no one to watch my bags if I need to visit the washroom or go inside a restaurant to eat (as you know Japanese restaurants can be very cramped with nowhere to put big bags).
 Also if you are a budget traveller overnighting at the airport, who is going to watch your stuff when you are sleeping?
-Even the capsule hotel (9h) at Narita airport has no secure locker for big luggage.
-It may be a little more expensive to use Ta-Q-Bin but definitely a more relaxed way to travel without worrying if someone is going to kidnap your snowboard while you are sleeping!
+Even the capsule hotel (9h) at Narita airport has no secure locker for big luggage (only a broom closet that anyone can open).
+It may be a little more expensive to use Ta-Q-Bin but definitely a more relaxed way to travel without worrying if someone is going to kidnap your precious snowboard while you are sleeping!

 Capsule hotel Narita: The only locker you get